-Care Talk magazine are delighted to host the inaugural National Children & Young People’s Awards.
-These unique awards will celebrate excellence in care for children, young people and families, showcase innovation and best practice in this area and pay tribute to those individuals or organisation who excel in quality care provision.
+Care Talk magazine are delighted to host the National Children & Young People’s Awards.
+These unique awards will celebrate excellence in care for children, young people and families, showcase innovation and best practice in this area and pay tribute to those individuals or organisation who excel in quality care provision

 By nominating a colleague, you will be supporting their dedication and commitment whilst also helping to raise the profile of care in this sector as a whole.

 By nominating your employees, you will be demonstrating pride in their hard work and excellence.
 The awards also present an excellent publicity opportunity.
 Should a nominee be successful, you and your guests will have the chance to purchase a table at the superb gala dinner – what better way to raise the profile of your organisation through networking and motivating your staff!